Now accepting applications for 2019.

 • Featured in RAW gossip column

 • Featured in SD View Art Now app

 Born in 1962 in Minnesota, Patric Stillman is a visual artist that explores the human condition through light, color and texture.
 He considers the 2004 creation of the internationally successful Brotherhood Tarot as the start of his professional career as an artist.
 In 2014, he established The Studio Door, a North Park art gallery with artists studios in San Diego.
 A year later, his work was exhibited at Musée du Louvre - Paris, SCOPE Miami Beach, and across Southern California.
-He was commissioned to paint a life-size cow sculpture by Got Milk? for Milk Loves Art, their 2016 charity program for Camp Ronald McDonald for Good Times, which can be currently seen in Newport Beach.
-He was been named Mentor of the Year for his work at The Studio Door in the April/May 2016 issue of Professional Artist magazine.
-Look for his professional development 'Art-to-Market Moment' video series beginning in January 2017 on social media and The Studio Door's website.
+He was commissioned to paint a life-size cow sculpture by Got Milk? for Milk Loves Art, their 2016 charity program for Camp Ronald McDonald for Good Times.
+He was nationally named Mentor of the Year for his work at The Studio Door in 2016 by Professional Artist magazine.
+In 2018, he received a commendation from the Mayor of San Diego and was awarded an Artie Award for his community service to visual artists.